Won't Contest Elections Myself: Prashant Kishor

-Political strategist turned activist Prashant Kishor on Saturday ruled out the possibility of contesting elections himself but reiterated his pledge to build a "better alternative" for his home state of Bihar.
+Political strategist turned activist Prashant Kishor ruled out the possibility of contesting elections himself but reiterated his pledge to build a "better alternative" for his home state of Bihar.

-Addressing a press conference here, he also lambasted JD(U) leaders for alleging that he was a "dhandhebaaz" (trader) with little political acumen, and challenged them to ask Chief Minister Nitish Kumar "why he had me put up at his residence for two years".
+Addressing a press conference here on Saturday, he also lambasted JD(U) leaders for alleging that he was a "dhandhebaaz" (trader) with little political acumen, and challenged them to ask Chief Minister Nitish Kumar "why he had me put up at his residence for two years".

 "Why would I contest polls?
 I have no such aspirations," snapped the I-PAC founder on being asked repeatedly whether he planned to enter the electoral arena himself.